LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 weight: 5
 originalAuthor: "Paul Matthews" # to be set by page creator
 originalAuthorGitHub: "pdmxdd" # to be set by page creator
-reviewer: "" # to be set by the page reviewer
+reviewer: "John Woolbright" # to be set by the page reviewer
-reviewerGitHub: "" # to be set by the page reviewer
+reviewerGitHub: "jwoolbright23" # to be set by the page reviewer
-lastEditor: "" # update any time edits are made after review
+lastEditor: "John Woolbright" # update any time edits are made after review
-lastEditorGitHub: "" # update any time edits are made after review
+lastEditorGitHub: "jwoolbright23" # update any time edits are made after review
-lastMod: 2022-03-10 # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2022-03-15 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ## `apt install vim`